Lisa Janti: Film and television career

+She Gods of Shark Reef (1958).

+Her first role may have been in 1954 in the TV series The Public Defender, based on the film of the same name.
+On television, she also appeared as "Rosa" on the TV western Cheyenne, in the episode "Border Showdown" (November 22, 1955); again on Cheyenne as a captured Mexican woman married to a white man (Scott Marlowe) raised as an Apache in "Apache Blood" (1960); in Jane Wyman's Fireside Theater episode of "A Time To Live" (November 27, 1956); in the Sugarfoot episode "Guns for Big Bear" (April 15, 1958); and in the Bat Masterson episode "Pigeon and Hawk" (January 21, 1960).
+Two years later, she was in the Combat! episode "A Day in June" (December 18, 1962).

+Advocacy career

 In 1956, she joined the Baháʼí Faith.
-Janti states that her family background included a diverse religious family history of Orthodox Russian and Islam (paternal grandmother), Catholicism (father & paternal grandfather), Protestant (mother), and Judaism (maternal grandmother).
+Janti stated that her family background included a diverse religious family history of Orthodox Russian and Islam (paternal grandmother), Catholicism (father & paternal grandfather), Protestant (mother), and Judaism (maternal grandmother).
 Janti herself was baptized Lutheran.
 In addition to her diverse background she explored various religions and philosophies, including studying with Manly Palmer Hall, when she learned of the religion.
 She learned of the Baháʼí Faith from other actors in a workshop and in her first meeting with Baháʼís they resolved some questions she still had from her previous studies with the teaching of Progressive Revelation.
 In addition she had a profound personal experience affirming Baháʼu'lláh.
 For Janti joining the religion played a role in changing her career from an actor to a social development advocate which she felt was a more fulfilling way of serving the religion than as a celebrity.

-She married in 1957 and gave birth to a daughter two years later.
 Her first public talks for the religion began by 1960.
-By 1962 her continued discomfort with the trend of Hollywood movies according to her point of view continued her seeking to be of greater service than being a celebrity that could bring attention to causes.
 She was drifting away from her acting career and began to work on several advocacy/service projects while continuing to work in the arts.
-About 1962-3 she was a chair of Human Relations Committee of Culver City and was giving talks on race unity.
-She also worked on Project People which she co-hosted with Tom Bradley around 1963-4 (before he became mayor of Los Angeles) on KCOP-TV, was among the group addressing a panel of Hopi leaders at a World Peace Day observance and gave several talks as part of World Peace Day observances in Phoenix including one in Spanish.
+About 1962–63 she was a chair of Human Relations Committee of Culver City and was giving talks on race unity.
+She also worked on Project People which she co-hosted with Tom Bradley around 1963–64 (before he became mayor of Los Angeles) on KCOP-TV, was among the group addressing a panel of Hopi leaders at a World Peace Day observance and gave several talks as part of World Peace Day observances in Phoenix including one in Spanish.